Automatic Noise Classification

 -

 Grid is the traditional method and was designed for aerial, fixed-wing collected lidar.
 This was the standard method in earlier versions of Global Mapper.
-When this option is enabled simultaneity with ground classification, the noise classification will be performed first.
+When this option is enabled simultaneously with ground classification, the noise classification will be performed first.

 -